theCodingHQs/frontend/README.md

-Learning JavaScript (JS) from scratch can be exciting and approachable if broken down into core topics with simple explanations and practical code examples.
-Below, I’ll outline essential JavaScript topics for beginners, explain them in plain language, and provide clear code examples for each.
-The topics are organized in a logical learning order, starting with basics and moving to more advanced concepts.

----

 ### 1. Variables and Data Types
 **What is it?**
 Variables store data (like numbers, text, or lists) that you can use later.
 JavaScript has different data types like strings (text), numbers, booleans (true/false), arrays (lists), and objects (key-value pairs).